walker84837/steadyhash-rs/README.md

 # steadyhash: reliable file integrity checker

-SteadyHash provides a straightforward way to handle SHA-1, SHA-256, and SHA-512 checksums.
-It allows users to generate checksums for files and also verify checksums against provided values.
+SteadyHash provides a straightforward way to generate and verify SHA-1, SHA-256, and SHA-512 checksums.

 ## Usage